unjs/nitro/README.md

 [![Github Actions][github-actions-src]][github-actions-href] [![Codecov][codecov-src]][codecov-href]

-> Build and deploy universal javaScript servers
+> Build and deploy universal JavaScript servers

-Nitro provides a powerful build toolchain and a runtime framework from the [UnJS](https://github.com/unjs) ecosystem to develop and deploy any javaScript server, anywhere!
+Nitro provides a powerful build toolchain and a runtime framework from the [UnJS](https://github.com/unjs) ecosystem to develop and deploy any JavaScript server, anywhere!

 <hr>